Southern Ocean distribution of Gephyrocapsa huxleyi#

 Loading the configuration YAML#

-Next we create some example data.
+Next we load our Southern Ocean example data which was extracted from the CASCADE database [2] and then averaged with depth and time.
 When applying the pipeline to your own data, note that the data needs to be in a Pandas DataFrame format.

 Training the model#